Three puffin

 While in Vestmanna, you can also sign up for a Whisky & Gin Distillery Tour.
 A group of distillers open the door to their craftsmanship on a guided tour.
 You will also do some tasting.
 Pristine mountain water is used for all products.

 A great way to get familiar with the Faroe Islands is to partake in this popular Full-Day “See It All” Faroe Islands Tour.
 The guided tour is the perfect introduction to the islands.
+You will be in good hands with a local tour guide at all times.

 A Bright Summer month